mainnika/openwrt-feed-coredns/README.md

 ## install from a binary

+### by using terminal
 1. download an ipk file from the releases page https://code.tokarch.uk/mainnika/openwrt-feed-coredns/releases
-2. put the file to the device, e.g. path `/tmp/coredns.ipk`
+2. put the file to the device, e.g. path `/tmp/coredns.ipk` use scp -- `scp coredns_1.8.6-1_arm_cortex-a7_neon-vfpv4.ipk root@[openwrt-ip]:/tmp/coredns.ipk`
 2. use opkg to install the downloaded file, e.g. `opkg install /tmp/coredns.ipk`

+### by using luci
+1. download an ipk file from the releases page https://code.tokarch.uk/mainnika/openwrt-feed-coredns/releases
+2. open luci admin gui and go `System` → `Software`
+3. use `Upload Package` buttom to upload local release file

 ## how to add the feed into your build